 It’s only through those readings that suppliers can give us accurate bills ‒ otherwise they effectively have to guess, which can mean you end up with inaccurate and costly bills.

 Smart meters cut this issue out, since the information is transmitted directly to the energy supplier using a national network.
 This information is sent wirelessly, so you don’t need to do anything to ensure your energy company has the data they need.

 Smart meters can help households use energy more efficiently, saving money in the process – see how to cut energy costs.
 When you have a smart meter installed, you are provided with an in-home display which shows you how much energy you are using.

 Gas and electricity meters are often installed in hard-to-reach places within the home.
 You may have a meter under the stairs or at the back of a cupboard, for example.
 If so, you’re unlikely to go to the trouble of checking the meter regularly to monitor your energy consumption, but smart meters mean you can track that usage more easily.

 The smart meter will detail your energy use in pounds and pence, and having that information can help you make lifestyle changes which will reduce your energy bills.
 For example, if you can track how much it costs to boil a full kettle then that may prompt you to only boil as much as you need for each individual cup of tea.

 Similarly, being able to see how much that dishwasher cycle costs may prompt you to replace your old unit with a more energy efficient one.

 So, while the smart meter itself won’t directly save you money, it can give you the information needed to make money-saving changes.

 Where having a smart meter installed will in itself save you cash is by allowing you to access schemes, such as the National Grid ESO’s Demand Flexibility Service.
 The suppliers taking part require you to have a smart meter to get involved.
-The following schemes have already been announced for this winter:
+The following schemes are running this winter: